Dr. Wanda Katja Liebermann

 About

-Wanda Katja Liebermann is an architectural and urban historian and Assistant Professor of Architecture at the Gibbs College of Architecture at the University of Oklahoma.
-She is a licensed architect who practiced for many years in the San Francisco Bay Area.
+Wanda Katja Liebermann is an architectural and urban historian and Associate Professor of Architecture at the Gibbs College of Architecture.
+She is also a licensed architect who practiced for fifteen years in the San Francisco Bay Area.

 Liebermann’s writing has appeared in the Journal of the Society of Architectural Historians, Future Anterior, the Journal of Architecture, the Journal of Design History, and several edited anthologies.
 Her research has been supported by the National Science Foundation, Department of Housing and Urban Development, Harvard Joint Center for Housing Studies, a UC Berkeley Arcus Endowment, the Arnold J. Brunner Grant, and Graham Foundation Grant.
 Liebermann received a Doctor of Design from Harvard University and a Master of Architecture and Bachelor of Arts in Architecture from UC Berkeley.

-Liebermann has extensive teaching experience, including design studio, and topics in architectural history and contemporary theory and criticism.
-Her teaching is informed by an interdisciplinary social historical lens, which connects theory with empirical, concrete case studies, thereby offering students vivid tools for formal exploration and criticality in both design and research.
+Liebermann has extensive teaching experience in design practice and architectural history, theory, and criticism.
+Her pedagogical approach is informed by an interdisciplinary social historical lens, which connects theory with empirical examples, offering students tools for formal and critical inquiry.

 Selected Publications

-2020 Liebermann, Wanda Katja.
 “Architecture, Science, and Disabled Citizenship.”
-In Making Disability Modern: Design Histories, edited by Bess Williamson, and Elizabeth Guffey, 113- 130.
-London: Bloomsbury Visual Arts.
+In Making Disability Modern: Design Histories, edited by Bess Williamson, and Elizabeth Guffey, 113-30.
+London: Bloomsbury Visual Arts, 2020.

-2020 Liebermann, Wanda Katja.
-“Whose heritage?
-Architectural preservation and disabled access in Boston and San Francisco.”
-Future Anterior: Journal of Historic Preservation, History, Theory, and Criticism, 16 (1):35-56.
+“Whose Heritage?
+Architectural Preservation and Disabled Access in Boston and San Francisco.”
+Future Anterior: Journal of Historic Preservation, History, Theory, and Criticism 16, no. 1 (2019): 35-56.

-2015 Liebermann, Wanda Katja, “The right to live in the world: Architecture, inclusion, and the Americans with Disabilities Act,” Spatializing Politics: Essays on Power and Place, Harvard University Press with imprint by Harvard Graduate School of Design.
+“The Right to Live in the World: Architecture, Inclusion, and the Americans with Disabilities Act.”
+In Spatializing Politics: Essays on Power and Place, edited by Delia Wendel, and Fallon Samuels Aidoo, 273-300.
+Cambridge, Mass: Harvard Graduate School of Design, 2016.

 Professional Credentials